Not All Communication Is Created Equal

 Worried, he did as she asked.
 There was indeed a catheter.

+Congratulations!
 You have just read one of the most popular urban legends of the past fifteen years, which has gone round the Internet in every language and in many forms.
-A story easily remembered, a striking story, a story that sticks; albeit a completely fake story.
+A story easily remembered, a striking story, a story made to stick; albeit a completely fake story.

 Let’s now look at an article published in the newsletter of a charity organization:

 The community’s make-up in the broader sense lends itself by nature to an equation of return on investment, which can be reproduced by referring to existing practices. […] The fact that, in order to maintain transparency, donor organizations often have to classify the donated sums into categories is a factor limiting the flow of resources towards our organization.